dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/freshness.md

 This is particularly useful if:
 - You are using BigQuery and your source tables are [partitioned tables](https://cloud.google.com/bigquery/docs/partitioned-tables)
-- You are using Snowflake, Databricks or Spark with large tables, and this results in a performance benefit
+- You are using Snowflake, Databricks, or Spark with large tables, and this results in a performance benefit

 ## Examples